The school year recently started for my 13-year-old twins, and honestly, it’s been difficult.

-Many people have said that this generation of kids seem to be coddled, that they have parents who “helicopter” around them making sure that they have everything they’ve ever wanted.
-This may be partially true, but what I’m seeing as a pediatrician is that more and more kids are incredibly stressed.
-Not only have their academics been ramped up (I don’t remember doing the algebra my daughter is doing until I was in 8th grade), but they are expected to do higher level sports, high level arts, and be on the go constantly.
-For many of our children, the lazy afterschool neighborhood playtime is long gone, as are the long summers of being bored.
-All kids are different and some can handle more than others, but we need to listen and know our kids.
-And studies have actually shown that boredom, and long periods of unscheduled time, can actually spur creativity and out of the box thinking, as well as reset the emotional needle.
-We ALL need this, and the kids do, too.
+Many people have said that this generation of kids seems to be coddled, that they have parents who “helicopter” around them, making sure that they have everything they’ve ever wanted.
+This may be partially true, but what I’m seeing as a pediatrician, especially now with the pandemic, is that more and more kids are incredibly stressed.
+They are under the same high academic expectations (I don’t remember doing the math my daughter is doing until I was in high school), but without the social buffers that help balance out that pressure.
+Contact with friends and extended family, like grandma, is limited, and community events like barbecues and church picnics are gone for now.
+All kids are different, and some can handle this stress more easily than others, but we need to listen and know our kids.
+And studies have shown that taking a break and enjoying some unscheduled time can actually spur creativity and reset the emotional needle.